szhandrew/React-Native-ConFusion/README.md

     - Ingredents
     - Comments
     - Write an comments
-    - Add favorite and Share on media
+    - Add favorite and Share on social media
+    - Gesture support
+- Reserve a table
+- Register/Login
+- Contact Us
+- About Us